New to administering Atlassian cloud products? Learn about Atlassian organizations and what it means to be an organization admin.

 To see the number of users you're paying for, go to Billing > Atlassian Access.
 For more billing details, read more about Pricing and billing for Atlassian Access.
 To get a billing estimate for Atlassian Access, check out our pricing calculator page.

 To apply security policies to your managed accounts, you have a few options after you subscribe to Atlassian Access.

 Connect your identity provider to your Atlassian organization

-Atlassian Access includes two features for connecting your identity provider: SAML single sign-on and user provisioning.
+Atlassian Access allows you to connect your identity provider for SAML single sign-on and user provisioning.

 If you’d like your users to authenticate through your company’s identity provider when they log in to your Atlassian cloud products, you can set up SAML for single sign-on (SSO).
 SSO allows a user to authenticate with one set of login credentials and access multiple products during their session.